-Shaukat Kassna, a resident of Churanda, Uri, speaking to Groundreport.in that, “After 2003, we did not think that such a sudden firing would start.”
+Shaukat Kasana, a resident of Churunda, Uri, speaking to Groundreport.in said that, “After 2003, we did not think that such a sudden firing would start.”
 We had in mind that now there is peace.
 I never thought that the Pakistan Army would ever fire like this in our area.

 “There was a lot of fear when the firing took place, there was a lot of fear and when we moved from here to other areas of Baramulla at around 11 pm, everyone was worried,” he said.

 The village came under shelling for the first time after months in Churunda Uri area of North Kashmir’s Baramulla.
 According to Kasana that day was no less than the Hour for them.
 He said he felt as if the war had just begun.